 Contempt of Court for Default Judgements

-You thought that you could just let a home go back in foreclosure and ignore a Kentucky lawsuit and submit to default judgment.
+You thought that you could just let a home go back in foreclosure and submit to default judgment.
 Wrong!
-You can go to jail for contempt of court in Kentucky.
-You assumed Debtor’s prisons for Kentucky was abolished in 1833 so except for child support or taxes, jail is never used to punish someone for not paying.
-But Kentucky debt collectors have found that default judgments and contempt allow an exception and continue to use contempt and jail as a debt collection technique.
+You can go to jail for contempt of court in Kentucky by ignoring court paperwork.
+Debtor’s prisons were abolished in 1833 in Kentucky.
+Except for child support or taxes, jail is never used to punish someone for not paying.
+But Kentucky debt collectors have found default judgments and contempt allow an exception.
+They continue to use contempt and jail as a debt collection technique.

 Here is how they do it: